weikiats/riichi_calculator_public/README.md

 With this bot, all players in the group chat can view the scores anytime and contribute to entering them after each round.
 Player A no longer has to manage everything alone — yay!

-_To prospective employers taking a look at my personal project_:
+_To prospective employers_:

 This project is a practical, no-frills solution designed to meet my needs.
 While I prioritised functionality over long-term maintainability, I'm always open to improving the code if needed.

-_To Riichi players that are interested in using the source code_:
+_To Riichi players interested in this project_:

 The process flow is customized to my needs, but you're free to modify the code however you like.
 Enjoy!